umidmirzaev/spotify/README.md

 ### Steps
 1. **CloudWatch Alarm Setup (Optional)**: You can set up a CloudWatch alarm with a fixed threshold if you need to.

-2. Creating S3 Bucket and Folders: Make a new bucket and folders on AWS S3.
+2. **Creating S3 Bucket and Folders**: Make a new bucket and folders on AWS S3.

-3. Lambda Functions: We need two AWS Lambda functions:
+3. **Lambda Functions**: We need two AWS Lambda functions:

-  - spotify_api_data_extract is the first function.
+  - `spotify_api_data_extract` is the first function.
 It pulls raw data from Spotify Web API and saves it into a folder for raw data.
 For this to work, the function needs the "AmazonS3FullAccess" permission.

-  - spotify_transformation_load_function is the second function.
+  - `spotify_transformation_load_function` is the second function.
 It takes raw data from the raw data folder, processes it, and stores the processed data into a new folder in the same bucket.
 This function needs access to the entire Lambda environment.

-4. Setting Up Triggers: Both Lambda functions need triggers:
+4. **Setting Up Triggers**: Both Lambda functions need triggers:

   - The first function runs on a schedule, set up in CloudWatch Events.
 You can set it to run every day.
   - The second trigger is linked to our S3 bucket.
 It runs the second function every time new data is added to the bucket.

-5. Creating a Glue Crawler: Set up a Glue Crawler to read files in S3.
+5. **Creating a Glue Crawler**: Set up a Glue Crawler to read files in S3.
 It finds information like column names and data types.
 After running, the Crawler makes a table in AWS Glue.
 This table is used in AWS Athena for queries.

-6. Linking Athena and QuickSight: Connect Athena with QuickSight for visualizing and analyzing the data we've stored in Athena.
+6. **Linking Athena and QuickSight**: Connect Athena with QuickSight for visualizing and analyzing the data we've stored in Athena.